 Publication of individual compliance review results

-The outcomes of these compliance reviews are then released under section 61(5C) of the Act, for the purpose of allowing public access to information (via the Database) on individual listed medicines subject to a review.
+The outcomes of these compliance reviews are then released under subsection 61(5C) of the Act, for the purpose of allowing public access to information (via the Database) on individual listed medicines subject to a review.
 The release of this information is not eligible for internal review by a delegate of the Minister under section 60 of the Act as it does not constitute an initial decision.

 For further information contact the Complementary and OTC Medicines Branch.